knative/eventing/docs/registry/README.md

 ### Typical Flow

 1. A `Cluster Configurator` configures the cluster in a way that allows the population of EventTypes in the Registry.
-We foresee the following two ways of populating the Registry for the MVP.
-A third one (Broker Auto-Registration) will be explained in the following section but is most likely out of the scope of the Registry MVP.
+We foresee the following two ways of populating the Registry for the MVP:

     1.1.
 Event Source CR installation